nccadman19/beau-belle/README.md

 Pricing - contains 2 images that comprise of the pricing for nails and feet at the salon

-Quiz - XXX
+Quiz - contains 1 clear image of nail art

-Contact section - contains a white background colour that is soothing and mild.
-I decided on this background colour to not distract customers from making a booking query
+Contact section - contains a faded image to ensure clear visability of the contact information.
+I decided on this background to not distract customers from making a booking query

 # Credits